 Welcome to the Invent the Future Challenge — one of the region’s largest annual science, design, and invention challenges for middle schoolers!

-Thanks to dedicated educators like you, over 800 students from 41 area schools will experience this unique learning opportunity, with numbers growing each year.
+Thanks to dedicated educators like you, over 1500 students from 41 area schools have experienced this unique learning opportunity, with numbers growing each year.

 What does this mean for my students?

 “The kids who have been through Invent the Future are more likely to take risks in the classroom.
 They see themselves as problem-solvers.”